vjeeva/Kubernetes-Cryptocurrency-Mining/README.md

 # Kubernetes-Cryptocurrency-Mining

-Work in progress, yet to put up dockerfiles for images, YAML for cluster, etc
+Work in progress, yet to put up dockerfiles for images, YAML for cluster, domain of cluster dashboard